Martin Hockey's End to End Walk: Land's End to John O'Groats

 North of the Great Glen

 If you are camping and self-sufficient, there are a number of options for a route through the mountains.
 Andy Robinson heads north into the hills from Fort William, touches the west coast again at the head of Loch Broom, then heads north east to the Crask Inn and the Flow Country.
-Mike Salter and John Butler both head into the hills from Fort Augustus, and follow similar routes inland by Lairg and the Crask Inn through the Flow Country to Caithness.
+Mike Salter, John Butler and Linda Brackenbury head into the hills from Fort Augustus, and follow routes inland by Lairg and the Crask Inn through the Flow Country to Caithness.
 David Cotton heads northwest from Beauly en route for Cape Wrath, but he has a lot of road walking.

 For mountain routes north of the Great Glen, it is worth looking at North to the Cape by Dennis Brook and Phil Hinchliffe, and the Cape Wrath Trail website.

-If you are not camping, a lot of road walking is unavoidable here.
+If you are not camping (or using transport to reach accommodation), a lot of road walking is unavoidable here.
 Andrew McCloy and Mike Salter both describe routes north from Inverness, all on roads except for sections near Dornoch, Golspie and Brora.
+For a route closely following the coast you can buy a guide from the Scottish Coastal Path website.
+There are currently attempts to develop the John O'Groats Trail from Inverness to John O'Groats, although some sections are at present overgrown and hard to follow.

 You could avoid some road walking by heading a little inland.
 Andrew McCloy describes a route through Strathpeffer to Dingwall, and Andy Robinson suggests a hill route from Dingwall to Ardgay (although he has not tried it).
 Phil Bean (walking north to south) found a route by Strath Brora and Rogart, and also south from Edderton.